niekveldhuis/compass/2_2_Data_Acquisition_ETCSL/2_2_Data_Acquisition_ETCSL.md

 ### 2.2.12 tounicode()

 The main function of `tounicode()` is to change 'c' into  'š', 'j' into 'ŋ', 'e2' into 'e₂', etc. This is done in two steps.
 First sign index numbers are changed from regular numbers into Unicode index numbers (du3 > du₃).
-The replacement of sign index numbers is complicated by the fact that `Citation Forms` and `Forms` may include real numbers, as in **7-ta-am3** where the **7** should remain unchanged, while **am3** should become **am₃**.
+The replacement of sign index numbers is complicated by the fact that `Citation Form` and `Form` may include real numbers, as in **7-ta-am3** where the **7** should remain unchanged, while **am3** should become **am₃**.
 The replacement routine for numbers, therefore, uses a "look-behind" [regular expression](http://www.regular-expressions.info/) to check what character is found before the digit to be replaced.
 If this is a letter (a-z or A-Z) the digit is replaced by its Unicode subscript counterpart.
 Otherwise it is left unchanged.
 In a second run the same code is used to take care of the second digit in 2-digit indexes (as in šeg₁₂), now with the unicode index digits in the look behind regular expression.
-The routine uses the dictionary `index_no` in `equivalencies.json`, which lists the digits 0-9 (and x) as keys, and their unicode counterparts as values.
+The routine uses the dictionary `index_no` in `equivalencies.json`, which lists the digits 0-9 (and x) as keys, and their unicode subscript counterparts as values.

 ```python
 for key in eq["index_no"]: